Indre-V/bee-aware/README.md

 ### Footer

-- Tea rose background is used throughout the elements of the webpage and continued to the footer.
+- Moss green color is used throughout the elements of the webpage is continued to the footer as a background.
 Footer includes the links to social media which are coded to open in a separate tab.
 The three links are spread across the bottom of the page.
-A hover effect is added to enhance user experience.
+A hover effect which is saffron yellow sames in contact section is added to enhance user experience.

 ![Footer with Hover](docs/footer-hover.png)